5 steps to create a website, main features of Tilda, useful links, and more

 1

-Main idea and purpose of a website.
+The main idea and purpose of a website.
 One page or several?
-The website structure and the main blocks.
+The website structure and the key blocks.

 Plan out the sections of the website, the main idea, and the functions.
 For example, a client needs a website on architectural bureau.
 One of the undermining elements this website should feature is the bureau’s works and contacts.